Prodaturu/Obsidian/Inheritance in C++.md

 - Class A -> Class B (Intermediate - derived from A) -> Class C (Most derived - derived from B)

+### Key Points

+- Chain of Inheritance:
+	- A -> B -> C
+- C gets features from both B and A
+- If B inherits from A, and C inherits from B, then C also inherits from A
+- Constructor calls follow the chain: A-> B -> C
+- Access rules apply at each levels

 # References